Adversarial Classification via Distributional Robustness with Wasserstein Ambiguity: Introduction

 In Section~\ref{sec:reformulation}, we give a reformulation of \eqref{eq:prob-DRO} for linear classifiers, obtaining a regularized risk minimization problem with a ``ramp loss'' objective.
 This formulation highlights the link between distributional robustness and robustness to outliers, a criterion which has motivated the use of ramp loss in the past.
 We suggest a class of smooth approximations for the ramp loss, allowing problems with this objective to be solved (approximately) with standard continuous optimization algorithms.

-In Section~\ref{sec:numerical}, we perform some numerical tests on a simple class of distributions.
-We observe that the regularized smoothed ramp loss minimization problem arising from \eqref{eq:prob-DRO}, while nonconvex, is ``benign'' on this class, in the sense that the global minimum appears to be identified easily by smooth nonconvex optimization methods, when the number of training poitns $n$ is sufficiently large.
-Motivated by this observation, we prove in Section~\ref{sec:localmin} that in a certain restriction of the setting of Section~\ref{sec:numerical}, the ramp-loss problem indeed has only a single stationary point, which is therefore the global minimizer.
+In Section~\ref{sec:numerical}, we perform some numerical tests of linear classification on three different data distributions.
+We observe that the regularized smoothed ramp loss minimization problem arising from \eqref{eq:prob-DRO}, while nonconvex, is ``benign'' in the sense that the global minimum appears to be identified easily by smooth nonconvex optimization methods, for modest values of the training set size $n$.
+We also experiment with nonseparable data sets containing mislabelled points, showing that the problem arising from \eqref{eq:prob-DRO} is more robust to these ``attacks'' than the hinge-loss function often used to find the classifying hyperplane.

+Motivated by the observations in Section~\ref{sec:numerical}, we prove in Section~\ref{sec:localmin} that the ramp-loss problem indeed has only a single stationary point (which is therefore the global minimizer) for the class of spherically symmetric distributions.